RepleDEV/studyc/Notes/Physics/Topics/Errors and Uncertainties.md

 In scientific research, **measurement error** is the difference between an observed value and the true value of something.
 It’s also called observation error or experimental error.

 There are two main types of measurement errors:
-- **Random error** is a chance difference between the observed and true values of something (e.g., a researcher misreading a weighing scale records an incorrect measurement).
-- **Systematic error** is a consistent or proportional difference between the observed and true values of something (e.g., a miscalibrated scale consistently registers weights as higher than they actually are).
-In research, systematic errors are generally a bigger problem than random errors.

-Because we live in an imperfect world, **random errors** are natural.
-There's always **variability**.
 ## Random error
-Random errors mainly affects **precision** in data.
-Which means how close the data is between repeated measurements.
+Random error happens as a limitation of the experimenter, human error.
+Random errors mainly affects **precision** in data, as it gives distributes the measurements around the true value in a random fashion.

+Random error can be reduced by taking **several measurements** and by calculating the **mean** of the measurements.
 ## Systematic error
 Systematic errors on the other hand affects the **accuracy** of a measurement.
 Which is how close the **observed** value is compared to the true value.

+Systematic errors can be caused by **zero errors**, incorrectly calibrated scales, changes in environmental conditions when it comes to thermometers.

+Systematic errors can be reduced by checking for zero errors, or by using two ammeters in series.
-## #Precision vs #Accuracy
+## Precision vs Accuracy
 These two often get mixed up, but they mean very different things.
 Think of it like shooting an arrow at a target.
 * **Precision:** is when you aim at the bullseye and your arrows hit in and around the bullseye.
 How **precise** you are is **how big** of an area that you hit around the bullseye.
 The bigger the area, the **less precise** you are.

+  More formally, precision is the degree to which the measurement is **repeatable**.
+The precision of an instrument is the smallest non-zero reading that can be measured by the instrument.
 * **Accuracy:** is when you aim at the bullseye, but the wind sways it to the right.
 You aim and shoot again to the bullseye, and the arrow hits *right next* to the previous arrow.
 Both of them are close to each other, but are also far away from the bullseye.
-This is where you re **precise** but isn't very **accurate**.
+This is where you are **precise** but isn't very **accurate**.

-* **Zero-error**: is when you can hit the bullseye, and consistently hit it, then you are both **precise** and **accurate**.
+  More formally, accuracy is how close the measurement is to the true value.

 Given any measurement value, uncertainties of such measurement must be defined.
 ## Uncertainties